What is Invokana?

 - low blood sugar (hypoglycemia).
 If you take Invokana with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin, your risk of getting low blood sugar is higher.
 The dose of your sulfonylurea medicine or insulin may need to be lowered while you take Invokana.

 Signs and symptoms of low blood sugar may include:

 - fast heartbeat

-- A rare but serious bacterial infection that causes damage to the tissue under the skin (necrotizing fasciitis) in the area between and around the anus and genitals (perineum).
-Necrotizing fasciitis of the perineum has happened in women and men who take Invokana.
+- a rare but serious bacterial infection that causes damage to the tissue under the skin (necrotizing fasciitis) in the area between and around the anus and genitals (perineum).
+Necrotizing fasciitis of the perineum has happened in people who take Invokana.
 Necrotizing fasciitis of the perineum may lead to hospitalization, may require multiple surgeries, and may lead to death.
 Seek medical attention immediately if you have fever or you are feeling very weak, tired or uncomfortable (malaise) and you develop any of the following symptoms in the area between and around your anus and genitals:

 - pain or tenderness